code-423n4/2024-03-abracadabra-money/README.md

 * The items acknowledged in the [previous audit](https://github.com/Abracadabra-money/abracadabra-money-contracts/blob/main/audits/2024-02-06_Abracadabra_LockingMultiRewards.pdf) is Out Of Scope.

 * `BlastOnboarding` Contract Known issues (acknowledged):
-The BlastOnboarding contract is itself a proxy, however it has several declared storage variables and functions.
-As a result the contract is prone to storage and function selector collision.
+The BlastOnboarding contract is a proxy, but it has several declared storage variables and functions.
+As a result, the contract is prone to storage and function selector collision.

 * `BlastBox` Contract Known issues (acknowledged):
-If the owner does not want to enable native yield for a token with function `setTokenEnabled`, that token will have the default mode which is AUTOMATIC for WETH and USDB.
+If the owner does not want to enable native yield for a token with the function `setTokenEnabled`, that token will have the default mode which is AUTOMATIC for WETH and USDB.
 When a token is in AUTOMATIC mode, the balance of the token in the contract increases as yield is gained.
 However, the DegenBox contract is unable to support rebasing tokens.

+* Any reports submitted outside of the scoped contracts are Out Of Scope.

 ## Scoping Details